logicalclocks/hops-docs/docs/installation_guide/platforms/cloud.rst

 - Administration username and password for Hopsworks

-  - Default: 'admin@hopsworks.com' and 'admin'
+  - Default: 'admin@hopsworks.ai' and 'admin'

 Here are some of the most important sizing configuration parameters to set when installing services: